Ghost stations of the Paris Métro: Closed stations

 The station Saint-Martin was closed in 1939, opened after the Liberation and closed again.
 This station was situated on the Grands Boulevards and therefore served as an important access point, however it was eventually closed again because of its proximity—less than 100 m—to the neighbouring station Strasbourg – Saint-Denis.

 Three stations have remained closed since 1939: Arsenal (line 5), Champ de Mars (line 8), and Croix-Rouge (line 10).
+These stations were also reopened after the Liberation of France, but later analysis in 1946 deemed these stations too unprofitable to remain open, and the stations were closed again, never to reopen.
+The fourth one, Cluny, was saved and reopened when RER B came by and offered a far better connection to line 10 than neighbouring station Odéon.